 Here are some Markdown document authoring applications I recommend:

 In nearly every way, Markdown is the ideal syntax for taking notes.
 Sadly, Evernote and OneNote, two of the most popular note applications, don’t currently support Markdown.
 The good news is that several other note applications do support Markdown:

 Looking to self-publish a novel?
 Try Leanpub, a service that takes your Markdown-formatted files and turns them into an electronic book.
 Leanpub outputs your book in PDF, EPUB, and MOBI file format.
-If you’d like to create paperback copies of your book, you can upload the PDF file to another service such as Kindle Direct Publishing or CreateSpace.
+If you’d like to create paperback copies of your book, you can upload the PDF file to another service such as Kindle Direct Publishing.
 To learn more about writing and self-publishing a book using Markdown, read this blog post.

 If you send a lot of email and you’re tired of the formatting controls available on most email provider websites, you’ll be happy to learn there’s an easy way to write email messages using Markdown.
 Markdown Here is a free and open-source browser extension that converts Markdown-formatted text into HTML that’s ready to send.